namhyunglee/namhyunglee.github.io/_docs/cv/eng.md

 ### Conference and Seminar Presentations
+- "AI as a Catalyst: Pedagogical Challenges of History of Economic Thought Class in Open Distance Digital Education.'"
+51st Annual Meeting of the History of Economics Society, Universidad del Desarrollo Santiago, Santiago, Chile, Jul.
+14--17, 2024.
 - "Balancing the Potential and Limitations of Large Language Models: Exploring Teaching Projects in Western European Economic History and History of Economic Thought Class."
 The 36th AAOU Conference, Istanbul University, Istanbul, Turkye, 28--30, Sep., 2023.
 - "Improving Applicant Support and Counseling Staff's Burden Through Chatbot Services: A Case of KNOU (co-authored with Suna La)."
 The 36th AAOU Conference, Istanbul University, Istanbul, Turkye, 28--30, Sep., 2023.
 - "Recent Studies on Neo-liberalism: International Monetary Regime" (written in Korean).
 2022 KAPEA Spring Conferences, Korea National Open University, Seoul, South Korea, May 20, 2022.